bpostance/bpostance.github.io/_posts/2021-03-25-clustering-mixed-data.md

 Many real-world datasets include combinations of numerical, ordinal (e.g. small, medium, large), and nominal (e.g. France, China, India) data features.
 However, many popular clustering algorithms and tutorials such as K-means are suitable for numerical data types only.
 This article is written on the assumption that these methods are familiar - but otherwise Sklearn provides an excellent review of these methods [here](https://scikit-learn.org/stable/modules/clustering.html#clustering) for a quick refresher.

 This article seeks to provide a review of methods and a practical application for clustering a dataset with mixed datatypes.
-You can find all of my code on [Github here](https://github.com/bpostance/training.data_science/blob/master/ML/2.3_Clustering/10-Clustering-Mixed-Data.ipynb)

 ## 1.1 Aim: